 Last year I was on Big Island, Hawaii, and I ran down to the beach to capture the milky way in the sky, and boy did it impress my friends!
 I don’t usually check this sort of thing, but it’s the most liked photo I’ve ever posted on my private Facebook profile!

 Not to mention, it’s one of the most fun types of photography you can master.
 You connect with nature in a new way and really bring your portfolio to life.
 What more can you ask for?

-Personally, if knew of a guaranteed way to master Milky Way photography, and it cost only $399.00, I would snatch it up in a heartbeat.
+Personally, if knew of a guaranteed way to master Milky Way photography, and it cost only $1197.00, I would snatch it up in a heartbeat…

 And I did exactly that!
-That’s how much Casey Kiernan’s workshop cost me, and it was worth every penny.
+That’s how much a 3 night workshop with Casey Kiernan cost me, and it was worth every penny.

 What’s fantastic is this course covers everything Casey teaches in his closed-door workshop.
 And more.
 Together we’ve expanded the content, while making it easier to grasp and use.

-If you purchase Milky Way Mastery in a couple months time it’ll be yours for only $147.00!
+If you purchase Milky Way Mastery in our store right now, it’ll be yours for only $297.00!

 But There’s A Catch

 As you can tell, this is a staggeringly low price.
 These courses together should retail for over $700, and you’re getting all of them for less than 10% of that.

 But like I said, there is a catch.